 Always stock up on oatmeal when it goes on sale!
-There are so many delicious ways to prepare it.
-Easy Overnight Oats are still one of my favorites!
-Even so, these last new months of working to heal my gut has taught me that cooked foods are easier on the stomach first thing in the morning.
+There are so many delicious ways to prepare it and it is affordable.
+Easy Overnight Oats are still one of my favorite make ahead breakfast ideas, but these last new months of working to heal my gut has taught me that cooked foods are easier on the stomach first thing in the morning.

-Even though oatmeal is extremely easy to make, we could all use a refresher!
+Oatmeal is perfect for busy mornings and even though it is extremely easy to make, we could all use a refresher!
 Here is your cheat sheet to making oatmeal!

 If you’re looking for other breakfast ideas, check out our breakfast burritos, oatmeal breakfast cookies or this pumpkin baked oatmeal.